Matrices¶ ↑

 View covers

-rows starting at rowrow
+lenrows starting at rowrowandcolscolumns.

 -